Three-peat: National Football League

 In the early years of the NFL, decades before the introduction of either the term three-peat or the Super Bowl, the Packers won three consecutive NFL titles from 1929–31.
 This was achieved without playing any postseason playoff games, as the league title was determined at that time from the season standings.
 In addition, the Packers won the NFL championship in 1965, at a time when the rival NFL and AFL played separate exclusive championships.
 They then followed that 1965 championship with their first two Super Bowl victories in 1966 and 1967 (their Super Bowl berths were earned by winning both the 1966 NFL Championship Game and 1967 NFL Championship Game), thereby winning championships three years in a row.

 Related terms

 There have been efforts to come up with a similarly clever name for the potential fourth consecutive championship in the year following a three-peat.
-But attempts such as quat-row have thus far failed to catch on, and most fans simply use the term four-peat.
-Since the term three-peat came into usage, however, only one team in major American sports has been able to achieve it – Hendrick Racing/Jimmie Johnson NASCAR team, who won 5 championships in a row.
+Quat-row was trademarked by Lakers fan and graphic artist Jerry Leibowitz because he felt four-peat "didn't make any sense phonetically", though it's thus far failed to catch on and the latter continues to be the primary term.
+Since three-peat came into usage, however, only one team in major American sports has been able to achieve at least four in a row: Hendrick Motorsports with driver Jimmie Johnson, who won five NASCAR Cup Series championships in a row from 2006 to 2010.
+Johnson's streak has been accordingly described as a five-peat.

-The wordplay of three-peat is clearer if repeat is stressed on the first syllable; this pronunciation is uncommon outside North America.
-Other English-speaking people may instead talk of a hat trick of championships, or simply a three-in-a-row.

 There are also terms for winning three trophies in the same season: